YasharRahvar/Restaurant_BillingManagment_System_JSF/README.md

 # Restaurant_BillingManagment_System_JSF
 This is an application to demonstrate JSF(PrimeFaces).

-Note: This is only for demonstration of JSF and some of the best practices such as database connection has not been followed.
+**Note: This is only for demonstration of JSF and some of the best practices such as connection pooling and usage of hibernate has not been followed.**

 ## Deployment